AP-Skill-Development-Corporation/KEC-CSEB-Python/README.md

   - Different Ways of Executing Python files
   - Python, pip version check and Upgrade of pip
   - Installation of jupyter notebook

+## Day-02(05-09-2023):
+  - Jupyter Notebook Overview
+  - Variables, Assignments of Variables,Keywords with sample example on each
+  - Data types and Operators with sample example on each
+  - Type and input formatting with sample example on each